michael72/pumlsrv/README.md

 java -jar pumlsrv*.jar <Port>
 ```

+Also the environment variable `PUMLSRV_PORT`is checked and used when no parameter is given.

 Editors that can connect to the official PlantUML - such as jebbs excellent PlantUML plugin running in Visual Studio Code - can simply connect via http protocol.

 Once the http server is running the following link - when opened on a the same PC - should show the default Alice -> Bob diagram as SVG: